-This will not affect the reporting entity’s ability to generate non-MHD-FCI LCFS credits for the electricity dispensed at the FSE.
+This will not affect the reporting entity’s ability to generate non-FCI LCFS credits for the electricity dispensed at the FSE.

-Calculation of MHD-FCI Credits.
-MHD-FCI credits will be calculated using the following equation for each FSE approved under this provision:
+Calculation of FCI Credits.
+FCI credits for LMD-FCI FSEs will be calculated using the following equation for each FSE approved under this provision:

-CreditsMHD-FCI (MT)= CIstandarddiesel×EERXD-CIMHD-FCI×CElec×CapMHD-FCIi×N×UT-Elecdisp×C
+CreditsLMD-FCI (MT)= CIstandardgasoline×EERgasoline-CIFCI×CElec×CapLMD-FCIi×N×UT-Elecdisp×C

 where:

-CIstandarddiesel is the carbon intensity benchmark for diesel for a given year as provided in sections 95484(b);
+CIstandardgasoline is the average carbon intensity requirement for gasoline for a given year as provided in section 95484(d);

-EERXD is the dimensionless Energy Economy Ratio for electricity relative to diesel (XD = “diesel”) as listed in Table 5;
+EERgasoline is the dimensionless Energy Economy Ratio for Electricity/BEV or PHEV relative to gasoline as listed in Table 5;

-CIMHD-FCI is the California average grid electricity carbon intensity as listed in Table 7-1;
+CIFCI is the California average grid electricity carbon intensity as listed in Table 7-1;

 CElec is the conversion factor for electricity as listed in Table 4;

-CapMHD-FCIi is the MHD-FCI charging capacity (kWh/day) for the FSE;
+CapLMD-FCIi is the FCI charging capacity (kWh/day) for the LMD-FCI FSE;

 N is the number of days during the quarter;

-UT is the uptime multiplier which is the fraction of time that the FSE is available for charging during the quarter;
+UT is the uptime multiplier which is the fraction of time that the LMD-FCI FSE is available for charging during the quarter;

 Elecdisp is the quantity of electricity dispensed during the quarter (kWh);